DETAILED ACTION

 Arumugam teaches the diagnostic device 100 further comprises aspirator apparatus 106 with a pipette 104 and an (unlabeled) end of the pipette 104 that is submerged into container 108 and is capable of aspirating and dispensing a liquid (Fig. 1; par.
 0030-0032) (a liquid dispensing mechanism having a discharge pipe for discharging a liquid from a tip end).
 Arumugam teaches aspirator apparatus 106 is controlled by aspiration control 118 of controller 116 through robot 102 that moves pipette 104 into and out of container 108 from above and is managed by potion control 114 to impart the desired motions from the robot to the pipette (Fig. 1; par.
 0028-0030, 0033) (the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe… at a predetermined dispensing target position from above).

-Arumugam is silent to the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container and a biasing member provided at a position corresponding directly below each of the plurality of sample holding areas of the sample plate holder.
+Arumugam is silent to the liquid dispensing mechanism being configured to discharge the liquid in a state in which the tip end of the discharge pipe is pressed against an inner part of the sample container, a biasing member provided at a position directly below each of the plurality of sample holding areas of the sample plate holder, the biasing member being configured to push the sample plate upward; and wherein the biasing member is configured to be compressed by a pressing force when the tip end of the discharge pipe is pressed against the corresponding part of the sample plate.

-It would have been obvious for one skilled in the art before the effective filing date of the invention to modify the robot and position controller of Arumugam to make the predetermined distance be once the bottom of the container is reached as taught by Grippo in order to have more precise control over the aspiration and dispensing of liquid, especially in non-standardized systems.
-Because both devices deal with a probe aspirating/dispensing liquid from a container, modifying the distance the probe moves to ensure it touches the container as provided by Grippo, provides likewise sought after functionality with reasonable expectation of success.
+It would have been obvious for one skilled in the art before the effective filing date of the invention to modify the robot and position controller of Arumugam to make the predetermined distance be once the bottom of the container is reached as taught by Grippo because doing so would teach more precise control over the aspiration and dispensing of liquid, especially in non-standardized systems with a reasonable expectation of success.
 MPEP 2143(I)(G).

 Modified Arumugam is also silent to the sample holder being a sample plate holder configured to hold a sample plate in which a plurality of sample holding areas is formed.